vladikk/elastic-event-store/README.md

 | 2   | Krzysztof  | Accounting        |
 | 3   | Robyn      | Frontend          |

-In the above example, all we know about the data is its current state. *But how did it get to the current state?* - We don't know.
-All we know is the entity's current state.
-The Event Sourcing pattern does answer this and many other questions.
+In the above example, all we know about the data is its current state. *But how did it get to the current state?* — We don't know.
+The Event Sourcing pattern answers this and many other questions.

-The Event Sourcing pattern introduces the dimension of time into the modeling of business entities and their lifecycles.
-Instead of capturing an entity's current state, an event-sourced system keep a transactional record of all events that have occurred during an entity's lifecycle.
+Event Sourcing introduces the dimension of time into the modeling of business entities and their lifecycles.
+Instead of capturing an entity's current state, an event-sourced system keeps a transactional record of all events that have occurred during an entity's lifecycle.
 For example:

 ```
 { "id": 3, "type": "initialized", "name": "Robyn", "timestamp": "2021-01-05T13:15:30Z" }
 { "id": 3, "type": "assigned", "team": "Frontend", "timestamp": "2021-01-05T16:15:30Z" }
 { "id": 3, "type": "promoted", "position": "team-leader", "timestamp": "2021-01-22T16:15:30Z" }
 ```

-Modeling and persisting the events captures what exactly happened during an entity's lifecycle.
-The events are used as the system's **source of truth**.
-Hence the name of the pattern -- event sourcing.
+By modeling and persisting events, we capture exactly what happened during an entity's lifecycle.
+Events become the system's **source of truth**.
+Hence the name: event sourcing.

-Not only we can derive the current state by sequentially applying the events, but the flexible events-based model allows projecting different state models that are optimized for different tasks.
+Not only can we derive the current state by sequentially applying events, but the flexible event-based model also allows projecting different state models optimized for different tasks.

-Finally, Event Sourcing is **not** Event-Driven Architecture(EDA):
+Finally, Event Sourcing is **not** Event-Driven Architecture (EDA):

 > EventSourcing is not Event driven architecture.
 The former is about events _inside_ the app.
 The latter is about events _between_ (sub)systems
->
 > ~ [@ylorph](https://twitter.com/ylorph/status/1295480789765955586)

 <a name="WhatIsEventStore"/>

 ## What is Event Store?

 An event store is a storage mechanism optimized for event-sourcing-based systems.
-An event store should provide the following functionality:
+It should provide the following functionality:

-1. Appending events to a stream (stream = events of a distinct entity).
+1. Append events to a stream (stream = events of a distinct entity).
 2. Read events from a stream.
-3. Concurrency management to identify collisions when two processes are appending to the same stream simultaneously.
+3. Concurrency management to detect collisions when multiple processes write to the same stream.
-4. Allow enumerating events across all streams in the store, e.g., for generating CQRS projections.
+4. Enumerate events across all streams (e.g., for CQRS projections).
-5. Pushing newly committed events to the interested subscribers.
+5. Push newly committed events to interested subscribers.

 All of the above functions are supported by the Elastic Event Store.
-Let's see how you can spin up an instance and start event *sourcing* in no time.

 <a name="GettingStarted"/>